niftynei/droidtalks/gradle/gradle_presentation.md

 ^ these can also be passed into your build via the command line.
 I find it easier to keep them here.

 ^ the daemon is a long running process.
-This should be turned off on CI builds, but enabled locally
+This should be turned off on CI builds, but enabled locally.
+ADD THIS TO YOUR BUILD!!

 ^ your java home directory.  the documentation claims that a 'reasonable default' is used if this isn't provided. we don't provide it.